pranavsethi01/Weather-App/README.md

 * Full API integration
 * Basic to advanced CRUD features
 * Export and visual mapping tools
-* A link to [PM Accelerator on LinkedIn](https://www.linkedin.com/company/product-manager-accelerator/) included on the home page
+* A link to [PM Accelerator on LinkedIn]([https://www.linkedin.com/company/product-manager-accelerator/](https://www.linkedin.com/school/pmaccelerator/posts/?feedView=all)) included on the home page

 ---
+## Owner and created by Pranav Sethi